cocos/cocos-docs/en/publish/setup-native-development.md

 [SDK Manager Instructions](https://developer.android.com/studio/intro/update.html#sdk-manager)

-1. In the `SDK Platforms` tab page, check the API level you want to install, and it is recommended to select the minimum compatible API Level 16 (4.1) and the required mainstream API Level such as 23 (6.0), 26 (8.0) and 28 (9.0).
+1. In the `SDK Platforms` tab page, check the API level you want to install, and it is recommended to select the required mainstream API Level such as 23 (6.0), 26 (8.0) and 28 (9.0), etc.
 2. In the `SDK Tools` tab page, first check the lower right corner of the `Show Package Details`, show the version of the tool selection.
 3. In the `Android SDK Build-Tools`, select the latest build Tools version.
 4. Check the `Android SDK Platform-Tools`, `Android SDK Tools` and `Android Support Library`
-5. Check the `NDK` and ensure that the version is 16 and above.
+5. Check the `NDK` and the recommended version is **r17 - r19**.
 6. Take note of the path of `Android SDK Location` on top of the SDK Manager window.
 Later we need to fill in the location of the SDK in Cocos Creator.
 7. Click `OK` and follow the prompts to complete the installation.